-How to Use the Phish Alert Button in Office 365
+How to Use the Phish Alert Button in Exchange/Office 365

 Your organization may have recently installed the Phish Alert Button (PAB) in Office 365.
 Learn how this tool works and how you can use it to help keep your organization safe from malicious phishing emails.